PyTables/PyTables/doc/source/cookbook/inmemory_hdf5_files.rst

 :file:`new_sample.h5` file is created and all data are transferred to disk.

-Again this can be time a time expensive action depending on the amount of data in the HDF5 file and depending on how fast is the disk I/O.
+Again this can be time a time expensive action depending on the amount of data in the HDF5 file and depending on how fast the disk I/O is.

 Saving data to disk is the default behavior for the CORE driver in PyTables.